erdembircan/git-submodule-preserve/README.md

 yarn add git-submodule-preserve -D
 ```

-> 💡 It is highly recommended to use this module as a `buildModules` in your `nuxt.config.js` file and install as a `devDependency` for a faster production startup and smaller `node_modules` size.
+> 💡 It is highly recommended to use this module under `buildModules` in your `nuxt.config.js` file and install as a `devDependency` for a faster production startup and smaller `node_modules` size.

 ## License